Nandhini31/CV/README.md

 #### Analytical Thinker

-- Building a standalone app for the Audit team using React/Redux front end with Java 8 Spring backend that consumes Kafka stream and persists the data in a Postgres DB for the EPoS 2 program at Ladbrokes Coral
+- Currently developing a standalone app for the Audit team using React/Redux front end with Java 8 Spring backend that consumes Kafka stream and persists the data in a Postgres DB for the EPoS 2 program at Ladbrokes Coral
 - Focused on Continuous Delivery approach to release frequently .
 Worked in small iterations on the next most valuable feature for the customer
 - As a trained Engineer I always look for opportunities to automate any manual tasks.
 In my role as Test Automation Engineer I enjoyed automating the end to end testing cycle including Continuous Integration(Jenkins), test automation(Python + Robot Framework) and result generation(HTML/CSS/Jenkins).
 - I also extended my role into DevOps by migrating our Test Infrastructure from VMWare ESX to McAfee Cloud(VRealize Automation).
 - I achieved 98% test automation, 80% code and functional coverage for Threat Intelligence component in all of McAfee Enterprise and Consumer Products.